thomaswcole/thomaswcole.github.io/_posts/2024-12-20-eigen-portfolios.md

 The performance of the first eigenportfolio, and the market, which is proxied as the S&P500 is shown below.

 ![Portfolio Returns](assets/images/eigenportfolio/ep-vs-market.png)

-So the volatility normalized weights on the first eigenvector, essentially represent the market.
+So the volatility normalized weights on the first eigenvector, essentially represents the market.
 Maybe this is surprising or not.

 ### Conclusion